Republic of Florence: 14th century

 Florence's reign as the foremost banking city of Europe did not last long; the aforesaid families were bankrupt in 1340, not because of Edward III of England's refusal to pay his debts, as is often stated (the debt was just £13,000) but because of a Europe-wide economic recession.
-While the banks perished, Florentine literature flourished, and Florence was home to some of the greatest writers in Italian history: Dante, Petrarch and Boccaccio.
-They were Europe's first vernacular writers, choosing the Tuscan dialect of Italian (which, as a result, evolved into the standard Italian language) over Latin.
+While the banks perished, Florentine literature flourished, and Florence was home to some of the greatest writers in Italian history: Dante, Petrarch, and Boccaccio.
+They chose to write in the Tuscan dialect of Italian over Latin; as a result, Tuscan evolved into the standard Italian language.

 Florence was hit hard by the Black Death.
 Having originated in the Orient, the plague arrived in Messina in 1347.
 The plague devastated Europe, robbing it of an estimated one-third of its population.
 This, combined with the economic downturn, took its toll on the city-state.
 The ensuing collapse of the feudal system changed the social composition of Europe forever; it was one of the first steps out of the Middle Ages.

 The war with Avignon papacy strained the regime.
 In 1378 discontented wool workers revolted.
 The Ciompi revolt, as it is known, established a revolutionary commune.
 In 1382 the wealthier classes crushed the seeds of rebellion.

 The famous Medici bank was established by Giovanni di Bicci de' Medici in October 1397.
 The bank continued to exist (albeit in an extremely diminished form) until the time of Ferdinando II de'Medici in the 17th century.
 But, for now, Giovanni's bank flourished.

 Beginning in 1389, Gian Galeazzo Visconti of Milan expanded his dominion into the Veneto, Piedmont, Emilia and Tuscany.
 During this period Florence, under the leadership of Maso degli Albizzi and Niccolò da Uzzano was involved in three wars with Milan (1390–92, 1397–98, 1400–02).
 The Florentine army, commanded by John Hawkwood, contained the Milanese during the first war.
 The second war started in March 1397.
 Milanese troops devastated the Florentine contado, but were checked in August of that year.

 The war expenses exceeded one million florins and necessitated tax raises and forced loans.
 A peace agreement in May 1398 was brokered by Venice, but left the struggle unresolved.
 Over the next two years Florentine control of Tuscany and Umbria collapsed.
 Pisa and Siena as well as a number of smaller cities submitted to Gian Galeazzo, while Lucca withdrew from the anti-Visconti league, with Bologna remaining the only major ally.
 In November 1400 a conspiracy involving both exiles and internal opponents was uncovered.
 Two Ricci were implicated as leaders of a plot to eliminate the regime's inner circle and open the gates to the Milanese.
 Confessions indicated that the plan had wide support among the elites, including a Medici and several of the Alberti.